 There are two types of cookies: single-session (temporary) and multi-session (persistent).

 We use temporary session cookies for such technical purposes as enabling better navigation through our site.
 These temporary cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 guidance defines our use of temporary session cookies as "Usage Tier 1-Single Session."
 The guidance states, "This tier encompasses any use of single-session Web measurement and customization technologies."
 Single-session cookies last only as long as your Web browser is open.
 Once you close your browser, the cookie disappears.

-We use persistent cookies to enable Google Analytics and Webtrends (third-party analytics providers) to differentiate between new and returning visitors to our site.
-Persistent cookies from Google Analytics and Webtrends remain on your computer between visits to StudentAid.gov for up to two years.
+We use persistent cookies to enable Google Analytics (third-party analytics provider) to differentiate between new and returning visitors to our site.
+Persistent cookies from Google Analytics remain on your computer between visits to StudentAid.gov for up to two years.

-Google Analytics and Webtrends serve as tools to calculate how many individual users visited the StudentAid.gov website in a given time.
+Google Analytics calculates how many individual users visited the StudentAid.gov website in a given time.
 Combined with total visits, these tools help us create a more comprehensive story about StudentAid.gov users and their visit patterns.